About this study area

 How to study spatial information at melbourne

-Start with a three-year Bachelor of Science or Bachelor of Design and choose the Spatial Systems major.
-Complete a three-year Master of Engineering (Spatial) to become an accredited engineer.
+Start with a three-year Bachelor of Science or Bachelor of Design degree and choose the Spatial Systems major.
+Complete the two year Master of Engineering (Spatial) to become an accredited engineer.
+Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Engineering (Spatial).
 If IT is your focus, choose the Master of Information Technology (Spatial).